 Tacos that are long on flavor and short on prep time are a weeknight gift.
-These quick ground pork tacos have a spiced, orange juice-spiked filling plus a crunchy, cool corn and cabbage slaw to make your family want every day to be taco Tuesday!
+These quick ground pork tacos have a spiced, orange juice spiked filling plus a crunchy, cool corn and cabbage slaw to make your family wish every day was taco Tuesday!

 These tacos are inspired by a couple of my favorite Mexican foods, tacos al pastor and esquites.
 Obviously, I didn't try to mimic the texture or preparation of pork al pastor.
 That's a labor of love for a weekend project!
 I did, however, incorporate the chiles and citrus in the speedy weeknight version.
 I added the flavors of esquites to the slaw with chili powder, cilantro, lime juice, and fresh corn cut right from the cob.

-Shredded Cabbage: Slice the cabbage as thinly as you can, if you have a mandoline this is an easy process.
+- Shredded Cabbage: Slice the cabbage as thinly as you can, if you have a mandoline this is an easy process.
 I just cut mine with a sharp knife.
 I used basic green cabbage here, but purple cabbage would be a pretty contrast!
+You can also purchase pre-shredded cabbage or a simple slaw mix near the bagged salads in the supermarket.

-Cilantro: I will always tell you to use both the leaves and the stems of fresh cilantro because there's so much flavor in those stems!
+- Cilantro: Use both the leaves and the stems of fresh cilantro because there's so much flavor in those stems!
 If cilantro is not for you, I'd suggest leaving it out and maybe adding some finely sliced red onion.

-Corn or Flour Tortillas: My preference is corn tortillas (or the ones with a blend of both flours), but use whichever you prefer.
+- Corn or Flour Tortillas: Use whichever you prefer.
 Steam them or heat them directly over the flame of your gas burner to make them pliable enough for folding into tacos without cracking.

-Additional Taco Toppings: I love these tacos with some avocado, extra lime, and thinly sliced jalapeno rings.
-You could also add pickled red onion if you're a fan.
+- Additional Taco Toppings: These tacos pair so well with some avocado, extra lime, and thinly sliced jalapeño rings.

 Prepare the Corn and Cabbage Slaw

 Shred the cabbage and break up any layers by tossing it around with a set of tongs.
-Slice the corn kernels right off the cob or thaw/drain the corn kernels from the freezer or can.
-Chop up the cilantro leaves and stems.
-While you have the knife out, thinly slice a jalapeno for the garnish and slice or mash the avocado.
-Congrats, that's all of the knife work you'll need for this recipe!
+Slice the corn kernels right off the cob or thaw and drain the corn kernels from the freezer or can.
+Add the cabbage and corn to a large bowl.

-In a medium bowl, combine the lime juice, mayonnaise, salt, pepper, and chili powder.
-Whisk this until the mixture is smooth and then toss it with the cabbage, corn, and cilantro.
-Set the slaw aside.
+In a medium bowl, combine the lime juice, mayonnaise, salt, pepper, cilantro, and chili powder.
+Whisk this until the mixture is smooth and then pour it over the cabbage and corn.
+Toss to coat the slaw and set it aside.

 Cook the Ground Pork Filling